mingdeyu/dgpsi-R/README.md

 ## Features
 `dgpsi` currently has following features:

+* Gaussian process emulations with separable or non-separable squared exponential and Mat&eacute;rn-2.5 kernels.
 * Deep Gaussian process emulation with flexible architecture construction:
     - multiple layers;
     - multiple GP nodes;
     - separable or non-separable squared exponential and Mat&eacute;rn-2.5 kernels;
     - global input connections;
-    - non-Gaussian likelihoods (Poisson, Negative-Binomial, heteroskedastic Gaussian, and more to come);
+    - non-Gaussian likelihoods (Poisson, Negative-Binomial, heteroskedastic Gaussian, and more to come).
 * Linked emulation of feed-forward systems of computer models:
     - linking GP emulators of deterministic individual computer models;
-    - linking GP and DGP emulators of deterministic individual computer models;
+    - linking GP and DGP emulators of deterministic individual computer models.
-* Multi-core predictions from GP, DGP, and Linked (D)GP emulators.
 * Fast Leave-One-Out (LOO) and Out-Of-Sample (OOS) validations for GP, DGP, and linked (D)GP emulators.
+* Multi-core predictions and validations for GP, DGP, and Linked (D)GP emulators.

 ## Documentation
 See [https://mingdeyu.github.io/dgpsi-R](https://mingdeyu.github.io/dgpsi-R/) to learn more about the package.